Vulnerable infrastructure

 Vulnerable infrastructure}

-Home > Drivers > Vulnerable infrastructure
+Home > Vulnerable infrastructure

 Critical infrastructures, such as bridges, power grids and railways, form the basic services necessary to keep society functioning.
 Often, these infrastructures are unprepared for certain hazards and become major drivers of disasters, such as a sewage system overflowing and causing floods or a power grid collapsing and subjecting people to harsh temperatures.